Chrisss50/ViralToolBox/part_Sequence_Import/readme.txt

 - label      : some informative messages for user (successful checks, etc...)
 *** output
 there is no output, the function can only return some error messages

+6)
+*** addtext : parameters
+- label
+- txt : string
+adds some text to label

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~